Pandemonium Shadow Show: Background

-"Without Her" was covered by Blood, Sweat and Tears on Child Is Father to the Man and Herb Alpert and the Tijuana Brass on the album Warm.
+"Without Her" was covered by Blood, Sweat and Tears on Child Is Father to the Man, by Herb Alpert & the Tijuana Brass on the album Warm, and by the supergroup Beckley-Lamm-Wilson on their album Like a Brother.

-His early work sold better after Nilsson had become better established through hits like "Without You" and albums like Nilsson Schmilsson.
+Nilsson's early work sold better after he had become better established through hits like "Without You" and albums like Nilsson Schmilsson.
 Nilsson revamped several tracks from his first two albums to produce one of the first remix albums, Aerial Pandemonium Ballet, in 1971.